-The Executive Director of Corporate Resources is responsible for the preparation of the Pension Fund Statement of Accounts in accordance with proper practices as set out in CIPFA's Code of Practice on Local Authority Accounting in the United Kingdom ("the Code of Practice").
+The Chief Finance Officer is responsible for the preparation of the Pension Fund Statement of Accounts in accordance with proper practices as set out in CIPFA's Code of Practice on Local Authority Accounting in the United Kingdom ("the Code of Practice").

-In preparing this Statement of Accounts, the Executive Director of Corporate Resources has:
+In preparing this Statement of Accounts, the Chief Finance Officer has:

-- Selected suitable accounting policies and then applied them consistently; - Made judgements and estimates that were reasonable and prudent; and - Complied with the Code of Practice, except where otherwise stated.
+- Selected suitable accounting policies and then applied them consistently; - · Made judgements and estimates that were reasonable and prudent; and - Complied with the Code of Practice, except where otherwise stated.